How to Plan a Zion National Park Stargazing Trip in 2023

-Did you know Zion Park is the fourth most popular national park in the United States?
-(Or that it’s one of the best national parks for stargazing?)
+Did you know Zion Park is among the most popular national parks in the United States?… And that it’s one of the best national parks for stargazing?
 People are drawn to visit for the beautiful natural rock formations, the great hiking trails, and the chance to see a night sky that’s almost entirely free of light pollution.
 Yes, it’s true: one of the best reasons to visit Zion National Park is stargazing.

 If you’ve got this experience on your to-do after a long day of hiking in the park, look no further.
 After a Zion National Park stargazing trip in April 2019, I’ve pulled together the most comprehensive resource on stargazing in Zion.
 I’ve also added tips on where to stay (including a few options with starry skies!) and what to do during the day.
 Read this and you’ll be all set to start planning your Zion stargazing trip!